Consensys/quorum.js/README.md

 ## Installation via NPM

-`Quorum-js` is available via `npm` package manager.
+`quorum-js` is available via `npm` package manager.
 To install it locally use the following command:
 `npm install quorum-js`

 ## Run Quorum